StyledStrike/starfall-wingui/README.md

         -- setup the desktop position and size WinGUI:ConfigureDesktop( 0, 0, screenW, screenH )

-        -- then create our panels
+        -- then create our window
-        CreatePanels()
+        CreateWindow()
     end

     WinGUI:Render()